Display-Lab/precision-feedback-pipeline/bulk-up/README.md

 ```

 ### log_to_data.py
 Extracts analytical data from a log file.
 This script uses some of the PFP modules and therefore you need to run it from the bulk-up folder.
-This will let it add the directory above (which is precision-feedback-pipeline/) to system path to be able to import those pipeline modules
+This will let it add the directory above (which is precision-feedback-pipeline/) to system path to be able to import those pipeline modules.
+This script loads knowledge base to a graph from KNOWLEDGE_BASE_LOCAL_MANIFEST local variable so make sure the local knowledge base is fine.

 ```
-INPUT_DIR=~/dev/PrecisionFeedbackMessageLog2024-05-20.xlsx OUTPUT_DIR=~/dev/AnalyticalData.xlsx   python src/bulk_up/log_to_data.py
+INPUT_DIR=~/dev/PrecisionFeedbackMessageLog2024-05-20.xlsx OUTPUT_DIR=~/dev/AnalyticalData.xlsx KNOWLEDGE_BASE_LOCAL_MANIFEST=/path/to/knowledge-base/mpog_local_manifest.yaml  python src/bulk_up/log_to_data.py
 ```

 ### history_extractor.py